Kavyanjali (Kannada TV series): Plot

 Later, Anjali discovers that Sushanth is not Veda's son.
 She plans a surprise for Sushanth, and expresses her feelings for him.
 Siddharth proposes to Kavya in front of his family, and both accept each other, ready to start their life anew.
 Anjali is threatened by Kailash and cannot open up about her feelings for him.
 She says she will leave the house, despite this sentiment making Sushanth depressed.
 When Anjali leaves the house, Vedha realises something is happening and goes to meet her at the airport.
 Anjali is shot by someone Kailash had hired, although not fatally.

-Kavya breaks ties with her mother as she has mistreated Anjali.
+Kavya breaks ties with her mother as she had mistreated Anjali.
 Kailash conspires to kill Anjali, but Siddharth saves her from his hired thugs.
 A snake later bites Anjali.
 Siddharth is suspicious, and both brothers try to uncover the truth.
 Kailash tries to plot against Sushanth and reveal his true parentage.

 Siddharth misunderstands that he was adopted and decides to leave with Kavya.
 Kavya already knows that Sushanth was adopted, but she hides the truth from Siddarth for Sushanth's sake.
 Anjali reveals to Siddharth that Sushanth is the adopted one.
 Later, a conspiracy is hatched by Prema and Ajji.
 Sushanth discovers that he was adopted and is devastated, but he understands Vedha's situation.

 Meanwhile, Anjali becomes pregnant.
 Prema tries to kill her unborn baby, but Vasu protects Anjali.
 Kavya's father discloses all of Prema and Ajji's schemes to the family.
 Ajji confesses that Kailash is Sushanth's father, and he cheated on her with Triveni (Sushanth's biological mother).
 Kailash seeks forgiveness from Vedha for all his misdeeds.
 Prema and Ajji realise their mistake, and Prema accepts Anjali as her daughter.

-A year later, Kavya and Anjali are with their babies, and all family members gather in celebratory moods.
+A year later, Kavya and Anjali are with their babies, and all family members gather in celebratory a mood.
 Kavya announces her son's name as Kavyartha, and Anjali reveals her daughter's name as Sushanjali.
 Everyone is pleased and celebrates.